 Located on the west side of Rocky Mountain National Park, the Kawuneeche Valley is home to different species of the local wildlife.
 Here you can spot the famous elk, humpbacked moose, and spindly-legged deer.

-The moose normally narrow their feeding areas, sticking mostly to the groves along the Colorado River.
+The moose normally narrow their feeding areas, sticking mostly to groves along the Colorado River.
 The river itself is a primary territory of wild otters.
-These animals with webbed feet, however, are some of the most elusive members of the Rocky Mountain National Park’s wildlife.
+These animals, however, are some of the most elusive members of the Rocky Mountain National Park’s wildlife.

 6. Harbison Meadow and Holzwarth Meadow